-INSERT details about layout: ie There are four medium-rise blocks close to the tower blocks, with an additional 48 flats, within the wider estate of mainly LPS blocks.
+The Regina Road estate was developed as social housing by the Borough in the mid-1960s.
+It includes three 11-storey tower blocks built using the Wates Large Panel System (LPS), each with 44 flats.
+There are four medium-rise blocks close to the tower blocks, with an additional 48 flats, within the wider estate of mainly two-storey housing.
 There is also some green space, a play area and a kindergarten that should be considered as part of any redevelopment and reprovision.

-UPDATE: The flats have suffered in recent years from a variety of issues including water penetration, condensation and mould that have proved difficult to rectify.
+The flats in the tower blocks - particularly in nos 1-87 - have suffered in recent years from a variety of issues including water penetration, condensation and mould that have proved difficult to rectify.
 The council is proposing to begin the process of addressing the current unsatisfactory situation at the Regina Road estate where three ageing tower blocks require radical action to ensure modern social housing fit for the 21st Century.
 In summary, improved living conditions at the blocks would involve either refurbishment or redevelopment, and a report considering the options open to the council is to be presented to Cabinet in September 2022.

 It is a legal requirement under Section 105 of the Housing Act and a legal requirement as part of the Building Safety Act 2021 to 'develop a Resident Engagement Strategy so residents can influence and are involved in decisions regarding building safety, are informed of their rights and of their obligations, have clear reporting arrangements for building safety concerns, and a clear escalation process for all residents'.
-Since

-July 2018 the GLA has required any landlord seeking GLA funding for estate regeneration projects which involve the demolition of any social homes (and the construction of 150 or more homes of any tenure) to show that residents have supported their proposals through a ballot.
+Since July 2018 the GLA has required any landlord seeking GLA funding for estate regeneration projects which involve the demolition of any social homes (and the construction of 150 or more homes of any tenure) to show that residents have supported their proposals through a ballot.
 This is to make sure that GLA funding only supports estate regeneration projects if residents have a clear say in plans and support them going ahead.

-Subject to Cabinet, next steps include exploring options for the future of the Large Panel System (LPS) blocks with all the residents affected.
+Subject to Cabinet, next steps include exploring options for the future of the Regina Road estate with all the residents affected.